What is POCA?

-Both observing and being observed are beneficial processes.
+While in the POCA program, participants take on two different roles: observer and instructor.
+Both observing and being the instructor who is observed are beneficial processes.
 When observing other instructors, you have the opportunity to see how others conduct their classes and to experience a class from the students' point of view.
 When being observed, you will likely think about your teaching practices in different ways than you typically do, especially by considering the student or observers perspective of the classroom experience.

 - attend a 2- to 3-hour training on using COPUS at least once.
 Training must be completed prior to conducting in-class observations

-- turn in completed COPUS forms prior to the end of the academic term
+- turn in completed COPUS forms on Canvas by the deadline

-- Complete an online Teaching Practices Inventory once during the semester
+- complete the Teaching Practices Inventory (online) once during the semester

 As an observer, you will have the opportunity to see how others in the College of Engineering teach and consider how what you observe might inform or expand your own teaching practices.
 Our post-observation reflections (word or pdf) can be used to guide a structured reflection on what you observe.

-All faculty who are observed by COPUS-trained observers and complete the TPI receive a personalized report of the COPUS and TPI data.
+As an instructor, after you are observed by COPUS-trained observers and complete the TPI receive you will a personalized report of the COPUS and TPI data.
 You and the Director of the ECEC will review the personalized report in a one-on-one consultation where you will discuss recommendations for future teaching and available workshops or professional development programs that might be of interest to you.
 Following the one-on-one consultation, you are encouraged to engage in structured reflection on your instructional data using our reflection packet (word or pdf), which contains reflections for both the single-semester reports and the multi-semester reports.

 The personalized report contains visualizations of your data and descriptive information about how your data compare to the data of other participants from the College of Engineering.
 A sample single-semester report is available here and a sample multi-semester report is available here.